Letters From the Trail Program

 Your students will then present to the whole class, and also write a return letter (optional.)

 These letters have been painstakingly researched and written by Karen Rainsong, our Executive Director.
 Sources include actual journals written on the Oregon Trail as well as documentary films and articles.

 Please feel free to scan and send to us the best reply letters from your class- we would love to show them off own our website and in local library cases!

-Teachers can sign up for this program for $50, and the curriculum is unique to Singing Creek Educational Center.
+The curriculum is unique to Singing Creek Educational Center.
 It’s all part of fulfilling our mission to bring history to life for Lane County children.

 Mrs. Annabelle Smith (aka Karen Rainsong) brings this fun program to libraries!

 “My students loved hearing a real-life experience from a pioneer.
 Your character had a depth of detailed knowledge and backstory.
 You were prepared for any question that my students asked.
 My students liked that the details you shared directly connected with the Oregon Trail lessons we have been learning in class.
 You were incredibly patient with our students and were able to capture their attention with your wonderful stories.

 We also really enjoyed the pioneer letter activity that you left for us.
 The students enjoyed reading the letters and it helped spark their creativity for when they write their own pioneer journal.”

 Julie Gill (Lorentz)

 Want the curriculum without the presentation?
 Check out our store on the Teachers Pay Teachers website and get the LFTT without the presentation.